spatie/laravel-fractal/README.md

 ];
 ```

-If you want to [change the default serializer](https://github.com/spatie/fractalistic#changing-the-default-serializer),
+If you want to [change the default serializer](https://github.com/spatie/fractalistic#changing-the-default-serializer), or the default fractal class `Spatie\Fractal\Fractal`
 you must publish the config file:

 ```bash